Attempted jailbreak at a Congo prison kills 129 people as chaos erupts with a stampede and gunshots

 The attempted escape was plotted from inside the prison by inmates in one of the wings, Mbemba Kabuya, the deputy justice minister, told the local Top Congo FM radio.

 In the hours following the attack, officials visited the prison as authorities convened a panel to investigate the incident.
-Congolese President Felix Tshisekedi, who is in China on an official visit, has not publicly commented on the incident.
+Congolese President Felix Tshisekedi, who is in China on an official visit, has not publicly commented.

 Calling for an independent investigation, rights groups and the opposition accused the government of using excessive force and covering up the true death toll.
 An earlier statement from a senior government official on Monday said that only two people died.